jpype-project/jpype/doc/install.rst

 Installation
 ============

-JPype is available either as a pre-compiled binary for Anaconda, or may be build from source though several methods.
+JPype is available either as a pre-compiled binary for Anaconda, or may be built from source though various methods.

 Binary Install